 The Company is exposed to foreign currency risk.
 The Company's functional currency is the Canadian dollar and a majority of its revenue is derived in Euro.
 Purchases are transacted in Canadian dollars, United States dollars, Euro and Norwegian krone.
-The majority of the Company's operations are located primarily in Germany.
 Management believes the foreign exchange risk derived from any currency conversions may have a material effect on the results of its operations.
 The financial instruments impacted by a change in exchange rates include our exposures to the above financial assets or liabilities denominated in non-functional currencies.
-The cash and cash equivalent in US dollars were \$877 (December 31, 2017) and \$1,117 (September 30, 2017).
+The cash and cash equivalent in US dollars were \$1,090 (March 31, 2018) and \$877 (December 31, 2017).

-If the US dollar to Canadian and Norwegian Kroner foreign exchange rate changed by 2% this would change the recorded Net loss by (\$147).
+If the US dollar to Canadian and Norwegian Kroner foreign exchange rate changed by 2% this would change the recorded Net loss by (\$150).